 “Mark always has an excellent command of the details in his cases and when I’ll ask him a pointed question, as I often do in mediation sessions, he responds with a factual, accurate and common sense answer.
 In short, Mark is an exceptional lawyer, – one to be emulated – especially in the often rough and tumble commercial litigation arena.” – Former Judge of the Circuit Court of Cook County who is currently a leading mediator.

-Some of Mr. Horwitch’s representative experience and cases are outlined below.
+Some of Mark’s representative experience and cases are outlined below.

-A significant portion of Mr. Horwitch’s practice involves employment matters for employers and executives.
-He is a leading attorney in the area of restrictive covenants (non-competition, non-solicitation and confidentiality agreements), trade secrets disputes, and cases involving emergency injunctive relief.
-Mr. Horwitch also has extensive experience defending employers against employment discrimination, sexual harrassment, and retaliatory discharge lawsuits and litigating claims involving breaches of fiduciary duties and breaches of executive compensation agreements.
-Mr. Horwitch also prepares and negotiates employment and separation agreements for employers and executives, and assists employers in the development and implementation of employment policies.
+A significant portion of Mark’s practice involves employment matters for employers and executives.
+In addition to his substantial trade secrets and non-compete practice, Mark also has extensive experience defending employers against employment discrimination, sexual harassment, and retaliatory discharge lawsuits and litigating claims involving breaches of fiduciary duties and breaches of executive compensation agreements.
+For employers and executives, Mark prepares and negotiates employment agreements, separation agreements, non-competition agreements, non-solicitation agreements, non-disclosure agreements, no-raid agreements, and other restrictive covenants.

-In the insurance coverage field, Mr. Horwitch exclusively represents corporate and individual policyholders in enforcing their rights to insurance coverage where coverage has been denied for a variety of underlying liabilities, including employment, advertising injury and directors and officers claims.
-Mr. Horwitch has had considerable success in obtaining insurance coverage for policyholders through litigation and negotiation.
+In the insurance coverage field, Mark exclusively represents corporate and individual policyholders in enforcing their rights to insurance coverage where coverage has been denied for a variety of underlying liabilities, including employment, advertising injury and directors and officers claims.
+Mark has had considerable success in obtaining insurance coverage for policyholders through litigation and negotiation.

 Defamation and the First Amendment